WHO Collaborating Centre

 Designation

-What does a WHO Collaborating Centre do?
+What is a WHO Collaborating Centre?

 Examples of Work Completed

-• At the request of WHO, the NSRF reviewed the National Action Plan for Suicide Prevention in Nepal, in January 2023.
+At the request of WHO, the NSRF reviewed the National Action Plan for Suicide Prevention in Nepal, in January 2023.

 Team Members Involved